openstack/heat/README.rst

 HEAT
 ====

-This is the beginings of an OpenStack project that provides a programmable interface to orchestrate multiple cloud applications implementing well known standards such as CloudFormation and TOSCA.
+This is an OpenStack style project that provides a REST API to orchestrate multiple cloud applications implementing well-known standards such as AWS CloudFormation and TOSCA.

-Currently we are focusing on CloudFormation but are watching the development of the TOSCA specification.
+Currently the developers are focusing on AWS CloudFormations but are watching the development of the TOSCA specification.

 Why heat?
-It makes the clouds raise and keeps them there.
+It makes the clouds rise and keeps them there.

 Quick Start
 -----------